brucedkyle/architectures/docs/sustainability/perfectorder.md

-# Inventory management - Perfect / Imperfect Order
+# Inventory management - Perfect Order

 Managing inventory efficiently is critical to any business that sells physical goods, is responsible for maintenance, repair and operations (MRO) supplies.